>TOPICS

 Ahimsa: means of the second choice?

-Although in Gandhi’s Satyagraha attitude, the first Yama Ahimsa already became the means to realize truth and justice.
-Sri Aurobindo – author of Synthesis of Yoga and Light on Yoga – considered Ahimsa merely as a means of the second choice to achieve spiritual liberation.
-Isn’t it possible to detect a hint of the schizo-trend in Aurobindo’s polemics, that points towards post-modern, radical Hindutva politics?
+However, in Gandhi’s Satyagraha attitude, the first yama, ahimsa, became the means to realize truth and justice.
+Sri Aurobindo – author of Synthesis of Yoga and Light on Yoga – considered Ahimsa only as a means of second choice to achieve spiritual liberation.
+Isn’t it possible to detect a hint of schizophrenia in Aurobindo’s polemics, pointing to post-modern, radical Hindutva politics?

 According to the motto: